Using Offline Maps#

 If the tileset has transparency (PNG or PBF tiles only), the selected basemap will show through.
 If it does not have transparency or you are offline, only your offline layer will be displayed.

-To create MBTiles files, use one of the compatible applications .
-Commonly used free software packages are TileMill and QGIS with the QTiles plugin.
+To create MBTiles files, use QGIS or MapTiler.
 In general, you should build raster (jpg or png) MBTiles files.
 Vector (pbf) MBTiles files are only supported with Mapbox basemaps and are currently displayed without styling.

 MBTiles files must be manually transferred to Android devices to be available to Collect.
 Place the MBTiles files in the